 Requests for support from the Wider Access programme may be made by community groups and services which are:

 · within the Glasgow region; and which support excluded groups of people:

 · who would not normally be able to access mainstream learning opportunities (e.g. people who are unemployed, experiencing in-work poverty, in recovery, disabled or otherwise disadvantaged);

 · who constitute a viable group (normally about 12) which uses public spending well; and

 · who are willing to progress, through individual learning plans, developing their capacity to thrive.

 Typically, these are groups which need the support of a smaller class sizes (up to 12 learners rather than the 18 to 20 expected in main campus provision) to ensure learners receive additional tutor attention and who are most comfortable learning in a familiar and local setting (a community venue).
-Given the current COVID 19 restrictions wider access requests must be accompanied with a full risk assessment ensuring viable numbers for the venue are feasible.

 While the programme is available